ezhou84/ListenUp/README.md

-# AI Screen Reader
+# ListenUp

 ## About The Project

-This Google Extension is designed to enhance website accessibility.
+This Chrome Extension is designed to enhance website accessibility.
 Users can obtain a summary of webpage content through voice activation or by interacting with the interface, which will then be read aloud.
 We hope to benefit more people through this!